Hero Image

 -by Amanda Blake, junior journalism major

-SOUTHERN SHOWCASES ARTISTIC AND MUSICAL TALENT AT INAUGURAL COMMUNITY EVENT
+SOUTHERN SHOWCASES MUSICAL TALENT AT EVENT

 A Taste of Southern, the first event of its kind hosted by Southern Adventist University, debuted on October 2 in downtown Chattanooga.
 The event featured music ensembles, works of art, and a farm-to-table dinner provided in part by the university’s own Thatcher Farm.
 Held at the alumni-owned Westin hotel on Pine Street, the invitation-only evening provided 200+ local business and organization professionals in attendance a glimpse of what students and employees enjoy every day on the Collegedale campus.